Vyral/base-template/_posts/2019-01-07-is-upgrading-your-home-before-listing-worthwhile.md

 Today we’re going to be tackling a million-dollar question: Should sellers make home repairs before putting their property on the market?

-In my experience, **it’s always best for sellers to remember the homes they’re up against when they list.** You have to take the competition into account. &nbsp;Buyers should want your property—not your neighbors.
+In my experience, **it’s always best for sellers to remember the homes they’re up against when they list.** You have to take the competition into account. &nbsp;Buyers should want your property—not your neighbor's property.

 Of course, this doesn’t mean you should go all out and take on expensive projects that won’t bring a return.
 You should ideally earn a $1.25 or $1.50 for every dollar you spend.
 In short, **you should absolutely make a few repairs before listing, but only the ones that will help put money in your pocket.**